astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ## Implementation

 You can implement policies using the `pluggy` interface. `pluggy` is useful for plugin management, allowing you to have multiple implementations of the policy functions.
 You can implement a `pluggy` interface using a setup-tools entrypoint in a custom module.
+In this guide, we describe how to use `pluggy` to implement cluster policies for an Astro project.
+If you are not using Astro, a similar implementation is possible but steps may vary slightly depending on your Airflow setup.
 :::info

-Using the `pluggy` method is available only in Airflow version 2.6 and above.
-For versions earlier than 2.6, you can use `config/airflow_local_settings.py` file under your `$AIRFLOW_HOME` to define your [policies](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/cluster-policies.html#how-do-define-a-policy-function).
-Note, that Astro only allows to use `pluggy` interface for implementing cluster policies.
+The `pluggy` method is available only in Airflow version 2.6 and above.
+For versions older than 2.6, you can use the `config/airflow_local_settings.py` file on your `$AIRFLOW_HOME` to define your [policies](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/cluster-policies.html#how-do-define-a-policy-function).
+Note that Astro only allows using `pluggy` for implementing cluster policies.

 :::

-### Create a package for your policies
+### Step 1: Create a package for your policies

-You can build a package for the cluster policies you want to apply to your Airflow environment.
-You can add this package to the `plugin` folder of your Astro project.
-You could then install it by [customizing your `Dockerfile`](https://www.astronomer.io/docs/astro/cli/customize-dockerfile).
+The best way to implement cluster policies is to build a package for them that you apply to your Airflow environment.
+You can add this package to the `plugin` folder of your Astro project and install it by [customizing your `Dockerfile`](https://www.astronomer.io/docs/astro/cli/customize-dockerfile).

 For example, you can create a package `my_package` with the following structure: